Ismael76/WePost-Client/README.md

 ### Header
 ![header](./images/header.png)

+- The header displays the logo of the site in green and a light grey background.
+- The color scheme for the site was chosen for best color contrast to imporve accessibility.

 ### Posts
 ![post](./images/post.png)

+- Posts are displayed as a list in ascending order, where the newer posts are put at the top.
+- The posts all have liking and reactions buttons that allow users to quickly share their feelings towards a post.
+- The comment button allows the user to comment on a post if the user also has something to share about the post.

 ### Postbar
 ![postbar](./images/postbar.png)

+- The Postbar allows the user to click a button and make a post.
+- When the button is pressed the user will be presented with a modal form to fill out.
+- Within the form, the user can add a post description, and the option to add a giff.

 ### Colorbar
 ![colorbar](./images/color.png)

+- The color bar allows the user to personalise the site.
+By picking colors for the color inputs, the header color changes and becomes more personalised.

 ### Reactions and Likes
 ![reactions and likes](./images/reactions.png)

+- The reactions and likes are displayed as emojis, which the user can click.
+- When clicked, a counter increments to show the number of each reaction/like associated with the post.

 ### Comment bar
 ![comment input](./images/commentbar.png)

+- The comment bar is displayed as a text input below the post.
+- Then when the user has a comment to make, they are able to click the comment button and a comment will be assigned to the post.

 ### Comments
 ![comments](./images/comments.png)

+- The comments are displayed in the comment container.
+Here a list of comments associated to each individual post is displayed.
+- The comments are also listed in ascending order with newest at the top.

 # Implementation